Representability of relatively free affine algebras over a Noetherian ring: Preliminaries to the proof of Theorems and

 The bulk of this paper consists of the proof of Theorem~\ref{4.66}.
 From now on, $A$ is assumed to be a Specht minimal counterexample.
-The proof relies on the ideas of the proof of Kemer's representability theorem given in \cite{BR,BKR}.
+The proof relies on the ideas of the proof of Kemer's representability theorem of relatively free affine algebras given in \cite{BR,BKR}.
 Much of this paper is devoted to elaborating the theory of \cite{BRV2} and \cite{BRV3} in the field-theoretic case, as described in \cite{BRV5,BRV6}, and there is a considerable overlap with~\cite{B2}.

 Until \S\ref{467}, we work over a field $F$.
 Since the result is known in characteristic~0, we assume through Section~\ref{stillfield} that $F$ has characteristic $p>0.$

 \begin{rem} In view of Lewin's theorem~\cite{Lew}, any T-ideal $\CI$ contains a representable T-ideal, which by Theorem~\ref{Spaff} is contained in a maximal representable T-ideal $ \CI_0$ of $A$ contained in $\CI$, which we aim to show is equal to~$\CI$.
 Thus $A_0: = F \{ x \}/\CI_0$ is representable (and affine over $F$).
 Assuming that $\CI_0 \ne \CI,$ we have reduced to the case where $A_0$ is representable but every nonzero T-ideal of~$A_0$ contained in $\CI$ and properly containing $ \CI_0$ is not representable.